 Science and research

-Major cooperation projects have been launched between the German Research Foundation (DFG) and Hungary’s largest scientific organisation, the Hungarian Academy of Sciences (MTA) as well as the National Research, Development and Innovation Office (NKFIH), and between the Fraunhofer‑Gesellschaft (FhG), the Max Planck Society and the MTA.
-One example is the founding in 2010 of the Fraunhofer Project Center for Production Management and Informatics (PMI) in Budapest.
-ELI Attosecond Light Pulse Source (ELI‑ALPS), the Hungarian pillar of the Extreme Light Infrastructure – Delivery Consortium (ELI‑DC), was inaugurated in Szeged in 2017 with German participation.
-In early 2018, the first international research groups began conducting experiments at the ELI‑ALPS laser research centre.
+Against this backdrop, the German Research Foundation (DFG), the Fraunhofer Gesellschaft (FhG) and the Max Planck Society are cooperating with Hungary’s largest scientific organisation, the Hungarian Academy of Sciences (MTA) as well as with the National Research, Development and Innovation Office (NKFIH).
+One example of this cooperation is the founding in 2010 of the Fraunhofer Project Center for Production Management and Informatics (PMI) in Budapest and the resulting joint project firm EPIC InnoLabs in 2018.
+In 2017, the Hungarian pillar of the European laser research project Extreme Light Infrastructure – Delivery Consortium (ELI DC), set up in Szeged with German participation, was inaugurated.
+In early 2018, the first international research groups began conducting experiments there.

-German companies, too, are keen to take advantage of the traditionally good training of Hungary’s skilled workers and are seeking to establish cooperation partnerships, particularly in the engineering disciplines, computer science and the natural sciences.
-One example here is the cooperation agreement between Audi Hungaria, MTA and the Széchenyi István University in Győr, which provides for dual degree programmes in automotive engineering, mechanical engineering and mechatronics along German lines.
-German companies no longer regard Hungary merely as a production site, but are relocating more and more activities with a higher added value, such as research and development centres, to the country.
+German companies are keen to take advantage of the traditionally good training of Hungary’s skilled workers and are seeking to establish cooperation partnerships, particularly in the engineering disciplines, computer science and the natural sciences.
+For example, Audi Hungaria, MTA and the Széchenyi István University in Győr are engaged in cooperation, providing dual degree programmes in automotive engineering, mechanical engineering and mechatronics along German lines.
+German companies no longer regard Hungary merely as a production site, but are relocating more and more activities with a higher added value, such as research and development centres, to the country (e.g. Bosch, KnorrBremse and Continental).

 The EU Framework Programme for Research and Innovation Horizon 2020, launched in 2014, offers additional instruments for implementing shared objectives and developing a competitive European research landscape, thus also extending the opportunities for major multinational projects.
 The Knowledge and Innovation Communities established by the European Institute of Innovation and Technology (EIT), which has been based in Budapest since 2010, are designed to further intensify networking among German and Hungarian scientists, researchers and academics.